edgexfoundry/edgex-docs/docs_src/design/adr/application/0025-Record-and-Replay.md

     Import will overwrite any previous recorded data.

 ## Considerations
+- The above design is for a crawl implementation.
+Walk/run level enhancements can be added one the is usage and feedback .
-- Only one recorded data set is available for replay.
+- Only one recorded data set may be held in memory for replay, recorded or imported.
 - The whole data set is replayed.
 Can not specify to replay data for specific Devices within the larger data set.
 - Wait times simulating rate of Events published will not be perfect since dependent on non-Realtime OS.
+- Using a CLI approach rather than RESTful API has been suggested.
+This approach doesn't fit well with the App SDK as it has support for RESTfull APIs but nothing for CLI.
+The above design depends on many of the App SDK features.
+Thus implementing a CLI would be much more complex then a RESTfull API.

 ## Decision
-Implement this design as outlined above
+Implement this design as outlined above using a RESTful API

 ## Other Related ADRs
 - None